 Figure 2 shows the architecture of AF-Stream.
 AF-Stream comprises multiple processes, including a single controller and multiple workers.
 Each worker manages a single operator of a streaming algorithm, while the controller coordinates the executions of all workers.
 AF-stream organizes workers as a graph, in which one or multiple sources originate data streams, and one or multiple destinations store the final results.
-For a pair of neighboring workers, say $w_1$ and $w_2$ , we call $w_1$ an upstream worker and $w_2$ a downstream worker if the stream processing directs from $w_1$ to $w_2$ .
+For a pair of neighboring workers, say w_1 and w_2 , we call w_1 an upstream worker and w_2 a downstream worker if the stream processing directs from w_1 to w_2 .
 Specifically, a worker receives input items from either a source or an upstream worker, processes the items, and forwards output items to either a destination or a downstream worker.

-AF-Stream also supports the feedback mechanism, which is essential for some streaming algorithms (e.g., model convergence in online machine learning [34]).
+AF-Stream also supports the feedback mechanism, which is essential for some streaming algorithms (e.g., model convergence in online learning [46]).
 It allows a downstream worker to optionally send feedback messages to an upstream worker.
 In other words, the communication between each pair of neighboring workers is bi-directional.

 The controller manages the execution of each worker, which periodically sends heartbeats to the controller.
 If a worker fails, the controller recovers the failed state and data in a new worker.
 Also, each worker issues backups to a centralized backup server, which keeps backups in reliable storage.
-The backup server should be viewed as a logical entity that can be substituted with any external storage system (e.g., HDFS [51]).
-This paper assumes that the controller and the backup server are always available and have sufficient computational resources, yet we can deploy multiple controllers and backup servers for fault tolerance and scalability.
+The backup server should be viewed as a logical entity that can be substituted with any external storage system (e.g., HDFS [65]).
+In this paper, we assume that the controller and the backup server are always available and have sufficient computational resources, yet we can deploy multiple controllers and backup servers for fault tolerance and scalability.